d-krupke/cpsat-primer/04_modelling.md

 )
 ```

-Alternatively, you can also do the inverse and define forbidden assignments with
+Alternatively, forbidden combinations can be specified using
-`add_forbidden_assignments`.
+`add_forbidden_assignments`:

 ```python
 prohibit_assignments = [